MuckRock/maternal-mortality/README.md

 A data dictionary for Minnesota data in its original form is available in this repository — mn_maternal_mortality_data_dictionary.xls — and fields highlighted in yellow have been excluded from this public release in order to preserve identification of the decedent or next of kin.

 The data is sorted into final year 2020, final year 2021 and provisional year 2022, with a filter on deaths that have been indicated as recently (within 1 year) or currently pregnant at the time of death.
-The following counts of pregnancy checkbox deaths in Minnesota, oftentimes referred to by researchers as pregnancy-associated deaths, are as follows:
+The following counts of pregnancy checkbox deaths in Minnesota, oftentimes referred to by researchers as pregnancy-associated deaths, are as follows, with a separate figure provided for the ages of 15 through 44:

-•	2020: 33
+•	2020: 33 *(31 between the ages of 15 through 44)

-•	2021: 38
+•	2021: 38 *(38 between the ages of 15 through 44)

-•	2022 (as of March 2023, provisional): 18
+•	2022 (as of March 2023, provisional): 18 *(18 between the ages of 15 through 44)

 Within the Minnesota dataset are pregnancy checkbox details — a one-digit code and full text terms used to describe the type of pregnancy at the time of decedent’s death.
 They are as follows: